Guide for Authors

 Submission statement

-Submission of an article implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere including electronically in the same form, in English or in any other language, without the written consent of the copyright-holder.
+Submission of an article implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis), that the submission is not under consideration for publication elsewhere, that the manuscript’s publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, this manuscript will not be published elsewhere including electronically in the same form, in English or in any other language, without the written consent of the copyright-holder.
+The submission statement is required when authors submit a manuscript but will NOT appear on published manuscript.
+Please upload the submission statement on a separate file.

 For transparency, we require corresponding authors to provide co-author contributions to the manuscript using the relevant CRediT roles.
 The CRediT taxonomy includes 14 different roles describing each contributor’s specific contribution to the scholarly output.
 The roles are: Conceptualization; Data curation; Formal analysis; Funding acquisition; Investigation; Methodology; Project administration; Resources; Software; Supervision; Validation; Visualization; Roles/Writing - original draft; and Writing - review & editing.
 Note that not all roles may apply to every manuscript, and authors may have contributed through multiple roles.